 Watercraft Rules and Regulations

-All watercraft being placed on the lake must be registered with the Association and display a current Indian Lake numbered sticker attached to the bow of the vessel on the starboard side.
+All watercraft being placed on the lake must be registered with the Association.
 Watercraft registration is available to all Members in good standing.
 Watercraft registration is not available to anyone that is not a Member, and the use of the lake by unregistered watercraft is prohibited.
 Association registration of the watercraft requires that the watercraft be titled in the member’s name.
 There are no boating privileges for unregistered boats.

-The Association maintains a gated and locked boat ramp.
 The boat ramp facilities are for the exclusive use of Members in good standing.
-The gate is secured by a combination lock.
-The combination is changed annually on April 1.
-Members are advised of the lock combination numbers upon payment of their annual maintenance assessment.
-The dissemination of the lock combination to anyone other than a Member in good standing is prohibited.
+The dissemination of the gate code to anyone other than a Member in good standing is prohibited.

 All watercraft operations must adhere to the State of Michigan Boating Laws including, but not limited to: